 We STRONGLY recommend that you drill/cut the case BEFORE building the board.
 This is because the recommended procedure is to use the bare PC board as a drilling template, and it's very difficult to do this once you've built the board.
-See the "Mounting the Board in the Case" section...
+See the "Mounting the Board in the Case" section.
+If you're using a third-party case, refer to their instructions.